raspberrypilearning/tech-toys/en/step_1.md

 title: What you will learn
 ---

+- How to animate sprites
-- How to create a Scratch project
+- How to respond to keyboard input
+- Understand how broadcast works

 --- /collapse ---